McQuinTrix/Image-Upload-Node.js-Web-Application/README.md

 Just ..
 ```
+npm install
 node index
 ````
-.. and boom its running.
+.. and boom its running(localhost:3001).